Anamorphosee/stacktrace-decoroutinator/README.md

 Supports JVM 1.8 or higher and Android API 14 or higher.

 ### Motivation
-Coroutines is a significant Kotlin feature which allows you to write asynchronous code in synchronous style.
+Coroutines is a significant Kotlin feature that allows you to write asynchronous code in synchronous style.

 It's absolutely perfect until you need to investigate problems in your code.